 The "scrambling" is optional and comes in when one wants to leave the trail.
 Although part of this route accesses the majority of the Virginia-side crags at Great Falls, those technical crags are beyond the scope of this page.
 For information about those crags, please access pages for them from this page's parent page.

-November 2011 Update: A section of the trail between Georgetown Pike and the Difficult Run/Ridge Trail intersection is closed due to a washout.
+A section of the trail between Georgetown Pike and the Difficult Run/Ridge Trail intersection is washed out.
 Experienced hikers will be able to negotiate the washout without difficulty, but it would be dangerous for inexperienced hikers and most children.

 Considering that, I'll describe the route from Georgetown Pike to Great Falls.